Magic-Phono/.github/DOOM.md

 # DOOM on the CDJ-3000

-> [!NOTE]
-> This is meant for developers -- will streamline this for end users soon.

 ## Installing

 ### Compatibility

 - Compatible with Renesas SoC based CDJ-3000s.

+> [!NOTE]
+> There are reports that a Rockchip variant of the CDJ-3000 exists.
+Trying to install Magic Phono on this variant has not been tested.
+If you have one of these variants, please reach out to us!

 ### Prerequisites

 - A compatible CDJ-3000
-  - Connected to your local network
   - Audio connected via Digital Out
 - An SD-card with of at least 1 GiB in size
 - A USB key formatted to FAT32